 But we’d like to point out the differences and that, despite their similarities, they’re two entirely different sorts of boats.

-Kayaks are canoe-like boats that are smaller than canoes and usually made of the same materials as canoes.
+Kayaks are canoe-like boats smaller than canoes and usually made of the same materials.

 In addition, one of the most notable differences is that the kayak can only accommodate one person.